 Henry Chong: Yeah, it’s pretty high up.
 But you need that, right?
 You need some degree of fault tolerance.
 If I tried to build a building so it’s just right, that’s a really, really bad idea.
 I want to build a building so that it’s got enough tolerance built in that is not treading the edge, and I want to build some degree of resilience into that.
 Hey, if it need be, just sway, it’s no big deal.
 Because buildings that don’t sway are buildings that fall over.
 And I think if you think of the world in that way and you say, “I kind of walked too close to the edge.
 How do I build in heuristics that will get me 80% of the way there that will help me build in that resilience to my system almost always?”
 Especially as a human being, you will come up with better outcomes than if you sat down with a pen and a piece of paper and tried to work out the math, so to speak.

-Dr. David Tian: Going back to one of the first things you said about the difference between heuristics and algorithms… Trying to get more clarity on that distinction for you is, are heuristics… Would heuristics, at a more advanced level, become algorithmic?
+Dr. David Tian: Going back to one of the first things you said about the difference between heuristics and algorithms… Trying to get more clarity on that distinction for you is, are heuristics… Would heuristics, at a more advanced level, would they become algorithmic?

 Henry Chong: My definition isn’t great because I guess an algorithm is just a programmed set of rules and you can argue that consciously or not that’s how our brains operate at some kind of instinctual level.
 What I mean is instead of trying to sit down and work something out, so for example to say… Let me give you another example.
 One of the foundational theories in finance is this thing called modern portfolio theory that a guy called Harry Markowitz came up with and actually won a Nobel Prize for.
 He outlines a way in which given certain information, information about the future expected returns and expected variances on various asset classes, you can come up with the optimal portfolio allocation.
 Optimal means best.
 Given this data, I can come up with the best portfolio allocation.